rainst/drizzle-bug/README.md

 # ISSUE WITH INTROSPECTING SQLITE DATABASE

-I picked up this project after about a year and realised that with the most recent versions of drizzle orm and kit it fails pulling (introspecting) the sqlite database.
+After a little more than a year of inactivity I started working again on a personal project and realised that with the most recent versions of drizzle orm and kit it fails pulling (introspecting) the sqlite database.

-If I run `pull` (`introspect`) using `drizzle-orm@~0.27.0` and `drizzle-kit@~0.19.0` it works without issues.

-This is the error I get with the latest versions:
+To help solve the issue I have created this repository.

+`drizzle-orm@~0.34.0` and `drizzle-kit@~0.25.0` are the most recent versions that still work fine on my database, when I run `orm-kit pull`.

+If I update the packages to the next available minor versions `drizzle-orm@~0.35.0` and `drizzle-kit@~0.26.0` or the latest currently available I end up with this error:

 ```
 Pulling from ['public'] list of schemas